petervanderdoes/git-ftp/README.rst

 Each section corresponds to a git branch.
 FTP SSL support needs Python 2.7 or later.

-For git-flow there are four special wildcard sections.
-Each of the wildcard section corresponds with a branch as used by git-flow.
+For git-flow there are five special wildcard sections.
+Each of the wildcard section corresponds with the prefix used for the branch as used by git-flow.
 If a section is found with the full name that section will be used.

-The sections are named:
-- feature/*
-- release/*
-- hotfix/*
-- support/*

-**Example:**
+**Example 1:**

+If your prefix for a release branch is `lanzamiento` the section would be named `lanzamiento/*`

+**Example 2:**

+The prefix for a feature branch is set to `feature`.

 The following is setup in `.git/ftpdata`